hallambaker/Mathematical-Mesh/Web/Reference/profile.md

 ````
 profile    Manage personal and device profiles and accounts.
     create   Create new personal profile
-    dump   Describe the specified profile
     escrow   Create a set of key escrow shares
     export   Export the specified profile data to the specified file
+    get   Describe the specified profile
     hello   Connect to the service(s) a profile is connected to and report status.
     import   Import the specified profile data to the specified file
     list   List all profiles on the local machine